Search

 Join a group of like-minded professionals

 While you’re likely to find common threads among colleagues in the office, it can be especially encouraging to find a network of individuals who hold similar positions at different organizations.
-Not only will this help you to make new connections and develop valuable relationships, you may even discover new professional opportunities in your field.
+Not only will this help you to make new connections and develop valuable relationships, but you may even discover new professional opportunities in your field.

-Here are a few suggestions to get you started:
+Here are a few resources to get started:

-Pursue learning and professional development opportunities
+Pursue mentorship through professional development opportunities

 Oftentimes, you needn't look beyond your laptop to build relationships with peers and potential mentors.

-Be a mentor
+Become a mentor

 With all of this knowledge gained, one of the most rewarding things you can do is pass it on.
 It may happen naturally if you find yourself supervising interns or managing a team, but if you don’t have any direct reports, try taking your knowledge to some of the same channels you used to find a mentor when you were newer to the workforce.